 Starting with questions not only helps clarify where each party is coming from, but also makes sure you have as much information as possible on the front end to make an educated decision.
 Yes, the literal responses to these questions are important, but what’s equally important is their response time and how they answer the questions - thoroughly or skip a few.
 Through this process you will not only learn more about how they view their platform and influence, but also gain an understanding of what they will be like as a communicator.
 Influencer management is all about relationship and communication, so while you’re asking these questions to your prospective influencers, you’ll want to ask yourself one: do I like communicating with this person?
 Make sure the answer is “yes” before you both sign on the dotted line.

 Influencers are an extension of your brand, and we love finding the perfect fit!
-Let’s schedule a free call to discuss how you’re vetting partners - we have even more tips to share.
+Let us help you with a plan that makes sense for your business.